-4. I will send the curse upon you – In the Old Testament God’s covenant with the Jews was simple.
+4. I will send the curse upon you – In the Old Testament, God’s covenant with the Jews was simple.
 Obedience resulted in blessings.
 Disobedience resulted in curses.
 (See Deuteronomy 28 for reference.)

-In the Old Testament physical blessings such as prosperity and good health were tied to obedience.
+In the Old Testament, physical blessings such as prosperity and good health were tied to obedience.
 No longer does God promise to extend material blessings to us if we obey.
 It may still be sometimes true.
-For example a person who honors God with His body by refraining from alcohol, drugs, smoking, and premarital sex will generally be healthier than someone who engages in these things.
+For example, a person who honors God with His body by refraining from alcohol, drugs, smoking, and premarital sex will generally be healthier than someone who engages in these things.
 But God does not promise to reward our obedience with physical blessings.

-It is always better for us to us honor and obey God than to disobey Him.
+It is always better for us to honor and obey God than to disobey Him.
 As we fulfill the purpose He created us for, our lives will be fulfilling, satisfying, and joyful.

 5. The consequences of disobedience – Dishonoring God’s name would not be tolerated.
 Even their descendants would be affected.
-Although children are not directly punished for the sins of the parents, the sins of the parents do indirectly effect them in many ways.
+Although children are not directly punished for the sins of their parents, the sins of the parents do indirectly affect them in many ways.
 Children would likely follow the example of their parents in dishonoring God and therefore rightly deserve God’s rebuke.
 A spiritual leader of a nation, a church, a fellowship, or a family is responsible for those under them.
 Their righteousness or sin will have a profound impact on the whole group.
 Thus we are reminded again to take our responsibility as leaders (whenever and wherever we do have leadership) seriously.

 That should certainly get leaders to think carefully about the example they set!